 The Compliance Program is part of the FAA's Risk-Based Decision Making (RBDM) strategic initiative and uses consistent, data-informed approaches to enable the agency to make smarter, system-level, risk-based decisions.
 It is the overarching guidance for implementing an engaged, solution-oriented, outcome-based approach to reduce risk in a rapidly changing NAS.

 The FAA Compliance Program is the first step in the agency's culture shift to use safety management principles to proactively address emerging safety risks.
 We don't want to wait for risks to emerge in commercial and general aviation.
-Risk-based decision making is about looking at data to learn where there might be risks and potential for problems and how to address them before an accident can happen.
+Risk-based decision making is about looking at data to learn where there might be risks and potential for problems and how to address them before an accident or incident might happen.

 We are shifting our culture because the aviation environment has reached a level of complexity where we cannot achieve further safety improvements by following a purely rule-based approach.
 Therefore, FAA will encourage a more proactive approach with airports, airmen, and organizations to disclose and develop measures that identify safety risks, prevent deviations, and ensure corrective actions are taken when deviations exist.
 At the same time, FAA is evolving its internal processes to a risk-based model that better targets our energy and resources.